fmbot-discord/docs/docs/commands/tracks.md

 !!! info ""
     Tip: You can click the embed title to go to the users Last.FM profile.

+!!! tip ""
+    If you want .fmbot to add reactions to this command, please see [`.fmserverreactions`](/commands/guild-settings).

 ---

 ### .fmrecent (`.fmr`)